NBA Rumors: New York Knicks Reportedly Willing To Deal Assets To Land A Star

 Of the two of them, Beal is the player with the biggest potential to elevate the Knicks in the Eastern Conference.
 According to Bondy, though, the asking price for the Washington Wizards star is a steep one.
 One longtime general manager reportedly indicated to him that it could take three unprotected first-round picks, two pick swaps, a young player and an expiring contract to get a deal done.

-Nevertheless, the Knicks are one of only a handful of clubs that could be in a position to put together that kind of package.
+Nevertheless, the Knicks are one of only a handful of clubs who could be in a position to put together that kind of package.
 The team owns five first-round selections over the next three years and has fielded a roster featuring talented youngsters like RJ Barrett, Mitchell Robinson, Immanuel Quickley and others.

 Veteran big man Julius Randle, meanwhile, is only fully guaranteed through the end of the current campaign.